Jawun works closely with local Indigenous leaders to prioritise the allocation of secondees into the West Kimberley.

 Born in Broome, Nolan is a Bardi man, with strong links to his people and culture along the Dampier Peninsula.
 He has a professional background in strategic operations and staff management, which spans more than 20 years.

-Nolan is currently the Chief Executive Officer of the Kimberley Land Council, Chairman of the National Native Title Council and a member of the Kimberley Regional Planning Committee.
+Nolan is Chief Executive Officer of the Kimberley Land Council, Chairman of the National Native Title Council and a member of the Kimberley Regional Planning Committee.
 He is a staunch supporter of using land rights to achieve positive outcomes and is at the forefront of creating water reform for Kimberley Aboriginal people.
 He is an active campaigner for Indigenous rights to water and is an advocate of reducing environmental impacts to country caused as a result of climate change.
 Nolan was a founding member of the First People’s Water Engagement Council and has participated in national and international conferences on water and climate change including the United Nations Climate Change Conference in Copenhagen, the Fifth World Water Forum and the International Climate Change Conference.

 Indigenous Engagement Officer, Department of Prime Minister and Cabinet> Read more